 I can already tell this will be the first of many chia seed jams.
 Can you imagine a jam that’s refined sugar-free, that actually tastes like fruit and is really easy to make?
 This is what I’m handing you with this Berry Cherry Chia Seed Jam recipe.

-All you need is fruit, fresh or frozen will do, chia seeds, a liquid sweetener like maple syrup, raw honey, agave etc, and homemade vanilla extract.
+All you need is fruit, fresh or frozen will do, chia seeds, a liquid sweetener like maple syrup or honey and homemade vanilla extract

 This jam is heavenly.
 Once refrigerated it will keep for two weeks but it wont last that long.
-We use it on toast, crackers, in smoothies, as a topping on our favourite porridge and pancakes.
+My family enjoys it on toast, crackers, in smoothies, as a topping on our favourite porridge and pancakes.
 Lately my favourite post workout snack is almond butter and Berry Cherry Chia Seed jam on a rice cake.

 I recently made a mixed berry version of this jam.
 It is to die for!
 Strawberries, Blueberries and Raspberries.
 Absolutely delish!